BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Aiglos** `ACTIVE` - Elven spear, and a model wielding Aiglos gains a bonus of +1 To Wound when making Strikes.
+- **Aiglos** `ACTIVE`

+Elven spear, and a model wielding Aiglos gains a bonus of +1 To Wound when making Strikes.

-- **High King of the Elves** `ACTIVE` - Gil-galad's Stand Fast is 12", and friendly Elf Hero models may also benefit from it.
+- **High King of the Elves** `ACTIVE`

+Gil-galad's Stand Fast is 12", and friendly Elf Hero models may also benefit from it.

-- **Lord of the West** `ACTIVE` - May re-roll a single D6 in the Duel roll, as well as a single D6 in To Wound rolls when making Strikes.
+- **Lord of the West** `ACTIVE`

+May re-roll a single D6 in the Duel roll, as well as a single D6 in To Wound rolls when making Strikes.

 </div>